 These games and activities help keep kids engaged and calm while waiting in the hallway – perfect for teachers to use with their students or therapists who are interested in providing push-in services during a natural part of the school routine.

 This would be the perfect whole-class therapy session if you have students on your caseload who struggle with waiting in line.
-Simply print the pack of prompts, laminate, and hang the prompts in a common waiting area and then use your session to introduce each of the activities and have the students try them out!
+Simply print the 12-page pack of prompts, laminate, and hang them in a common waiting area and then use your session to introduce each of the activities and have the students try them out!

 Or – use the prompts at home as fun movement breaks during or before homework!